Proverb: In music

 Proverbs are often poetic in and of themselves, making them ideally suited for adapting into songs.
 Proverbs have been used in music from opera to country to hip-hop.
-Proverbs have also been used in music in many languages, such as the Akan language the Igede language, and Spanish.
+Proverbs have also been used in music in many languages, such as the Akan language the Igede language, Spanish, and Igbo.

 In English the proverb (or rather the beginning of the proverb), If the shoe fits has been used as a title for three albums and five songs.
 Other English examples of using proverbs in music include Elvis Presley's Easy come, easy go, Harold Robe's Never swap horses when you're crossing a stream, Arthur Gillespie's Absence makes the heart grow fonder, Bob Dylan's Like a rolling stone, Cher's Apples don't fall far from the tree.
 Lynn Anderson made famous a song full of proverbs, I never promised you a rose garden (written by Joe South).
 In choral music, we find Michael Torke's Proverbs for female voice and ensemble.
 A number of Blues musicians have also used proverbs extensively.
 The frequent use of proverbs in Country music has led to published studies of proverbs in this genre.
 The Reggae artist Jahdan Blakkamoore has recorded a piece titled Proverbs Remix.
 The opera Maldobrìe contains careful use of proverbs.
 An extreme example of many proverbs used in composing songs is a song consisting almost entirely of proverbs performed by Bruce Springsteen, "My best was never good enough".
 The Mighty Diamonds recorded a song called simply "Proverbs".

 The band Fleet Foxes used the proverb painting Netherlandish Proverbs for the cover of their album Fleet Foxes.

-In addition to proverbs being used in songs themselves, some rock bands have used parts of proverbs as their names, such as the Rolling Stones, Bad Company, The Mothers of Invention, Feast or Famine, Of Mice and Men.
+In addition to proverbs being used in songs themselves, some rock bands have used parts of proverbs as their names, such as the Rolling Stones, Bad Company, The Mothers of Invention, Feast or Famine, and Of Mice and Men.
 There have been at least two groups that called themselves "The Proverbs", and there is a hip-hop performer in South Africa known as "Proverb".
 In addition, many albums have been named with allusions to proverbs, such as Spilt milk (a title used by Jellyfish and also Kristina Train), The more things change by Machine Head, Silk purse by Linda Ronstadt, Another day, another dollar by DJ Scream Roccett, The blind leading the naked by Violent Femmes, What's good for the goose is good for the gander by Bobby Rush, Resistance is Futile by Steve Coleman, Murder will out by Fan the Fury.
 The proverb Feast or famine has been used as an album title by Chuck Ragan, Reef the Lost Cauze, Indiginus, and DaVinci.
 Whitehorse mixed two proverbs for the name of their album Leave no bridge unburned.
-The band Splinter Group released an album titled When in Rome, Eat Lions.
+The band Splinter Group released an album titled When in Rome, Eat Lions, referring to the proverb "When in Rome, do as the Romans do".
 The band Downcount used a proverb for the name of their tour, Come and take it.